-- examines the materials to determine if all grade-band DCIs and their elements are included across the series.

-- o Physical Sciences (2d.i)

-- o Life Sciences (2d.ii)

-- o Earth and Space Sciences (2d.iii)

-- o Engineering, Technology, and Applications of Science (2d.iv)
+- examines the materials to determine if all grade-level DCIs and their elements are included across the grade. - o Physical Sciences (2d.i) - o Life Sciences (2d.ii) - o Earth and Space Sciences (2d.iii) - o Engineering, Technology, and Applications of Science (2d.iv) - Because the ETS DCIs are written for the grade-band and not individual grade levels, this report looks for evidence of the grade-band DCIs across the entire band and looks for grade-level evidence of ETS DCIs embedded in physical, life, or earth and space science PEs.
+The 2d.iv report will include all three grades within the band.

 "Conclusion 5: Proficiency in science involves having knowledge of facts and concepts as well as how these ideas and concepts are related to each other.
 Thus, to become more expert in science, students need to learn key ideas and concepts, how they are related to each other, and their implications and applications within the discipline.
-This entails a process of conceptual development that in some cases involves large-scale reorganization of knowledge and is not a simple accumulation of information. " (Taking Science to School pg.
-338-339)
+This entails a process of conceptual development that in some cases involves large-scale reorganization of knowledge and is not a simple accumulation of information. " (Taking Science to School pp. 338-339)

-"An education focused on a limited set of ideas and practices in science and engineering should enable students to evaluate and select reliable sources of scientific information and allow them to continue their development well beyond their K-12 school years as science learners, users of scientific knowledge, and perhaps also as producers of such knowledge."
-(A Framework for K-12 Science Education, p.
+"An education focused on a limited set of ideas and practices in science and engineering should enable students to evaluate and select reliable sources of scientific information and allow them to continue their development well beyond their K-12 school years as science learners, users of scientific knowledge, and perhaps also as producers of such knowledge."(A Framework for K-12 Science Education, p.
 31)